meonkeys/shb/Readme.md

 ## Book formats

 I use Pandoc to produce multiple typeset versions of the book from a single source file: `src/book.md`.
-Formatted outputs are available at FIXME.
+Formatted outputs are available at <https://github.com/meonkeys/shb-review/releases/>.

-It generates an EPUB, a HTML file, and printable and screen-friendly PDFs.
+The `Makefile` in `src/` generates an EPUB, a HTML file, and printable and screen-friendly PDFs.

 If you want to generate your own typeset outputs, run `./typeset.sh`.
 See "Prerequisites to build the book" in `src/book.md`.